d2d-weizhi/focus-flow/README.md

 ---

-# FocusFlow: A Pomodoro-inspired Showcase
+# FocusFlow (v 1.1.0): A Pomodoro-inspired Showcase

 To avoid losing focus, I will explain the core features of this simple app in point form.
 I have also been using Gemini, the AI tool to assist me with building this showcase project.
 So everything here also serves as our daily recap and notes.